| 29SEP34 |

 An

-undated and barely legible hand-written Repair Order stated:
+undated and barely legible hand-written Lockheed Repair Order stated:

 'Cut 2" off seat tank front cockpit.'